TL-UESTC/DDPO/README.md

 * numpy
 * tqdm

-You can create a environment with conda：
+You can create the environment with conda：
 ```
-conda env create -f environment.yml
+conda env create -f environments.yml
 ```

 ## Run